emelieedman/friskis-svettis-app/README.md

 ### For all users:
 - Calendar with many different options to pick a date depending on what the user prefer.
-Input field to search for a date, quick buttons that let you instantly jump to today & tomorrow & a regular calendar.
+Input field to search for a date & a regular calendar.
 - Clean & intuitive design that is accessible to all including visual users.

 ## Available Scripts